Disruption Rates: Which Linemen Are the NFL’s Best on Both Sides of the Run Game?

 Players don’t need to make the tackle in order to receive credit for a disruption, and the play doesn’t have to be a loss or short gain from the offense.
 If Aaron Donald is able to toss his blocker to the ground on an inside zone and force the running back to bounce outside, but no one is able to keep him contained and he gains 15 yards and a first down, Donald is still credited because he disrupted the original run concept the offense was trying to execute.

-With this in mind, a player’s total number of disruptions is divided by the number of snaps on which he was in position to potentially affect the play in order to determine their disruption rate (RD%).
-As a reminder, these breakdowns only include a player’s rate in the snaps they were lined up at the given position.
+With this in mind, a player’s total number of disruptions is divided by the number of snaps on which he was in position to potentially affect the play in order to determine their run disruption rate (RD%).
+Using 2020 data as an example here, these breakdowns only include a player’s rate in the snaps they were lined up at the given position.

 As logic would indicate, edge defenders are the least impactful players in the run game on the defensive line, with a disruption on a little more than one of every 10 run snaps.
 Though he’s on the back end of his outstanding career, J.J.
-Watt has proven to still be effective against the run with a position-best 21.5 RD%.
-The Arizona Cardinals hope he’s rejuvenated by a change of scenery after inking him to a two-year deal worth $31 million, with $23 million guaranteed, in late February.
+Watt proved to still be effective against the run with a position-best 21.5 RD%.

 We’ll now switch sides of the ball and look at run disruption-allowed (RD-A%).